STORM-IRIT/Radium-Engine/doc/developer/oldmanual.md

     *   Plugin code must be in `namespace BaseNamePlugin`
     *   The system defined by the plugin must be named `BaseNamePlugin::BaseNameSystem`
     *   It must be defined in a header located at the top of the plugin sub-folder, named `BaseNameSystem.hpp` (its full path should be `src/Plugins/Basename/BasenameSystem.hpp`)
-    *   The system must inherit from `Engine::System` and have a default empty constructor.
+    *   The system must inherit from `Engine::Scene::System` and have a default empty constructor.

 ## Default plugins